 - When threading male coupling nuts, ensure the female component remains stationary while threading the male coupling nut onto the threads of the mating interface.
 Otherwise, unnecessary wear will occur on both connectors causing degradation of measurements.

 - Always tighten connectors to the required torque using only the correct and properly calibrated torque wrench.
+Make sure the wrench is held perpendicular to the connector centerline, as tilting tools or connector components will cause damage.
 Tighten slowly to ensure that the ratchet mechanism on the wrench engages at the true torque value.
 For knurled nuts, finger-tighten only.

 - When nearing full mate, apply a backing wrench to the connector’s wrench flat to prevent any twisting or turning of the connector and/or cable.